joefagan/age_docs/index.md

 We use the following terms below: The _precision_ of a numeric is the total count of significant digits in the whole number, that is, the number of digits to both sides of the decimal point.
 The _scale_ of a numeric is the count of decimal digits in the fractional part, to the right of the decimal point.
 So the number 23.5141 has a precision of 6 and a scale of 4.
 Integers can be considered to have a scale of zero.

-Without any precision or scale creates a column in which numeric values of any precision and scale can be stored, up to the implementation limit on precision.
-A column of this kind will not coerce input values to any particular scale, whereas numeric columns with a declared scale will coerce input values to that scale.
+Without any precision or scale creates a column in which numeric values of any precision and scale can be stored, up to the implementation limit on precision. <!-- fix above sentence --> A column of this kind will not coerce input values to any particular scale, whereas numeric columns with a declared scale will coerce input values to that scale.
 (The SQL standard requires a default scale of 0, i.e., coercion to integer precision.
 We find this a bit useless.
 If you're concerned about portability, always specify the precision and scale explicitly.)

 ```